-The Wizard was developed to help those proposing renewable energy projects understand the county, state, and federal permits that may be required for their individual projects.
-Software upgrades and content updates to the Wizard were completed in October 2014, with additional content edits to be implemented by the Hawaii State Energy Office in 2015. (http:// wizard.hawaiicleanenergyinitiative.org/)
+The Permitting Wizard was developed to help those proposing renewable energy projects understand the county, state, and federal permits that may be required for their individual projects.
+Software upgrades and content updates to the Wizard were last completed by the Hawaii State Energy Office in 2015. (http:// wizard.hawaiicleanenergyinitiative.org/)